icuurd12b42/tmcsyntaxEB/README.md

 All exported functions are non mangled cdecl convention so you can statically link in your project or load the library manually.

-Functions that pass or return strings have a for wide char and Ansi char version.
-Function() is the wide char and FuncrionA() is the Ansi version.
+Functions that pass or return strings have a Function() for the wide char version and a FunctionA() for the Ansi char version.

 + export void TMC_SEB_LoadLanguage(const TCHAR* LanguageName, const TCHAR* LanguageFile)
 + export void TMC_SEB_LoadLanguageA(LPCSTR LanguageName, LPCSTR LanguageFile)